convo-lang/convo-lang/docs/learn-convo-lang.md

 `@import` - Allows you to import external convo-lang scripts. [read more](#imports)

 ## Imports
-Imports allow external Convo-lang sources to be imported into the current conversation.
+Imports allow external Convo-Lang sources to be imported into the current conversation.
 Imports can be used to import libraries of functions, agent personas, knowledge sources, etc.

 Imports are defined using the `@import` tag followed by the name or location of the source to import